How can organizations avoid common pitfalls during treasury engine implementatio

 1. Conduct a Needs Assessment:

-• Identify specific treasury functions and processes that require enhancement.
+• Identify specific treasury functions and objectives.

-2. Engage Stakeholders:
+2. Involve Key Stakeholders:

 • Form a project team that includes representatives from finance, IT, and operations.